freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.AddStimulus(Stimulus) Method

-The function which adds a `Stimulus` object to `stimulusDict` collection and returns on the result
+This function adds a `Stimulus` object to `stimulusDict` collection and reports on the outcome.

 ```csharp
 public bool AddStimulus(HurPsyLib.Stimulus stim);